pescap/ScattPINNs/docs/source/forward/helmholtz.2d.sound.hard.abc.rst

   import deepxde as dde
   from scipy.special import jv, hankel1

-We begin by definying the general parameters for the problem.
+Then, we begin by definying the general parameters for the problem.
+The PINN will be trained over 5000 iterations, we also define the learning rate, the number of dense layers and nodes, and the activation function.

 .. code-block:: python